msobanjo/courseware/topics/groovy/syntax/README.md

 def name = "bob"
 println "Hello, my name is ${name}"
 ```
-This doesn't stop at variables, you can also make function calls which inturn return a string to interpolate into the literal string.
+This doesn't stop at variables, you can also make function calls which return a string to interpolate into the literal string.
 ```groovy
 def getName() {
     "Bob"